willfaught/willfaught.github.io/content/blog/2023-07-11-dont-use-jwts.md

 >There are many in-depth articles and videos from SMEs of companies like Okta talking about the potential dangers and inefficiencies of using JWT tokens[1].
 Yet, these warnings are overshadowed by marketers, YouTubers, bloggers, course creators, and others who knowingly or unknowingly promote it.
 >
 >If you look at many of these videos and articles, they all just talk about the perceived benefits of JWT and ignore the deficiency.
-More specifically, they just show how to use it but don’t talk about revocations and additional complexities that JWT adds in a real production environment.
+More specifically, they just show how to use it but don't talk about revocations and additional complexities that JWT adds in a real production environment.
 They also never compare it with the existing battle-tested approaches deep enough to really weigh the pros and cons.
 >
 >[...]
 >